Spanish treasure fleet: Origin

 Spanish ships had carried goods from the New World since Christopher Columbus's first expedition of 1492.
-The organized system of convoys dates from 1564, but Spain sought to protect shipping prior to that by organizing protection around the largest Caribbean island, Cuba, and the maritime region of southern Spain and the Canary Islands because of attacks by pirates and foreign navies.
+The organised system of convoys dates from 1564, but Spain sought to protect shipping prior to that by organising protection around the largest Caribbean island, Cuba, and the maritime region of southern Spain and the Canary Islands because of attacks by pirates and foreign navies.
 In the 1560s, the Spanish government created a system of convoys in response to the sacking of Havana by French privateers.

-The main procedures were established on the recommendations of Pedro Menéndez de Avilés, an experienced admiral and personal adviser of King Philip II.
+The main procedures were first proposed by admiral and shipbuilder Bernardino de Mendoza in the age of Holy Roman Emperor Charles V. They were later established on the recommendations of Pedro Menéndez de Avilés, another experienced admiral and personal adviser of King Philip II.
 The treasure fleets sailed along two sea lanes.
-The main one was the Caribbean Spanish West Indies fleet or Flota de Indias, which departed in two convoys from Seville, where the Casa de Contratación was based, bound for ports such as Veracruz, Portobelo and Cartagena before making a rendezvous at Havana in order to return together to Spain.
+The main one was the Caribbean Spanish West Indies fleet or Flota de Indias, which departed in two convoys from Seville, where the Casa de Contratación was based, bound for ports such as Veracruz, Portobelo, and Cartagena before making a rendezvous at Havana in order to return together to Spain.
 A secondary route was that of the Manila Galleons or Galeón de Manila, which linked the Philippines to Acapulco in Mexico across the Pacific Ocean.
 From Acapulco, the Asian goods were transhipped by mule train to Veracruz to be loaded onto the Caribbean treasure fleet for shipment to Spain.
 To better defend this trade, Pedro Menéndez de Avilés and Álvaro de Bazán designed the definitive model of the galleon in the 1550s.